AaronRohrbacher/went-to-bali-mwahaha/README.md

 * Slightly improved grid system for products page!
   * added "flex" bootstrap feature to columns on products view, index.html.erb, will display as many wide as possible for device.

+* Ran `bundle update` to update rake to current version, 12.3.